Main Teri Parchhain Hoon

-Main Teri Parchhain Hoon was an Indian soap opera produced by Rajshri Productions.
+Main Teri Parchhain Hoon is an Indian soap opera produced by Rajshri Productions.
 It aired on NDTV Imagine between 21 January 2008 and 12 February 2009.
 The series was rebroadcast on Dangal TV beginning on 8 March 2021.

 Plot

 Aanchal lives with her aunt and uncle, and dreams of becoming a fashion designer.
-Jaya is a devoted wife and mother who loves her husband, Siddharth, and their three children (Ayush, Juhi, and Sachin).
+Jaya is a devoted wife and mother who loves her husband, Siddharth, and their three children, Ayush, Juhi, and Sachin.
 Jaya visits her maternal home in Mumbai, promising to return soon.
 She and Aanchal meet at the bus station, and she gives Aanchal her ticket so Aanchal can make an interview on time.
 Jaya's bus falls off a cliff; she dies, and her family is heartbroken.

 Aanchal gets a job as a fashion designer, but feels guilty when she hears about Jaya's death.
 Siddharth wants to keep Jaya's death from his children, but Ayush finds out and hides the news from his siblings to protect them.

 Siddharth goes into seclusion.
 Juhi and Sachin miss their mother, and decide to go to Mumbai and see her; Ayush joins them.
 On the bus, the conductor orders the children off because they do not have tickets.
 Aanchal, who is on the bus, tells him that she is the children's mother.
 The bus stops; Aanchal feeds the children, and gets to know them.
 When she asks about their mother, Ayush says that she is in Mumbai.
 Aanchal tells them to return home because their father will be worried, and she brings them back.
 Siddharth is looking for the children, but Aanchal meets the other family members.
 Siddharth's father tells her that the children do not yet know that their mother is dead.

 He is looking for a tutor for the children, and Aanchal volunteers; the children reluctantly agree.
 Juhi and Sachin learn that their mother is dead, but Siddharth calms them.
 Aanchal becomes closer to the children as she tutors them.
 They begin to like her, especially Sachin.
 Siddharth and Aanchal meet, and Aanchal introduces herself as the children's tutor.
 Siddharth's stepmother and sister-in-law, Chanchal, envy Aanchal's bond with the family, and she and Lalita conspire against her.
 Ayush begins to resent Aanchal because he thinks she is replacing his mother.
 Sachin grows closer to Aanchal.
 Siddharth and Aanchal also grow close after he offers to help her with her fashion designs.
 Siddharth's father and Dheeraj want Siddharth and Aanchal to marry, but when they tell Siddharth he says that no one can replace Jaya.
 Aanchal overhears him, and does not want to replace Jaya.
 Siddharth and Sachin continue to grow closer to Aanchal.
 Ayush and Juhi dislike her more after Jaya's mother dies.
 Chanchal blames Aanchal for her aunt's death.